Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 2. Use only one CTA

 When you are presented with more offers than you can process, you may have difficulty choosing because you are faced with too many options.
-Imagine your customers in this scenario; more than one CTAs could confuse them.
+Imagine your customers in this scenario; more than one CTAs could get them confused.

 As a result, they may end up not taking the action that you'd want them to take.
 Youtube shows a great example of using only one CTA.